amangup/coding-bootcamp/lecture4/functions.md

 ## Function scope
 - Variables inside the function, including argument variables, are not visible to the code outside the function.
 These variables are said to be defined in the **scope** of the function.
-- The function can use variables defined in a _larger_ scope.
+- The function can read variables defined in a _larger_ scope, but cannot write to them.

 Here is an example:
 ```python